codzz/Chrome-in-built-ai-chat-bot/README.md

-# Chrome Inbuilt AI PDF Chat Assistant - Your Smart PDF Companion
+# Chrome Built-in Al PDF Chat Assistant - Your Smart PDF Companion

 ## What is it?